 Berkshire Botanical Garden

 You’ll be surrounded by authentic architecture and artifacts at Hancock Shaker Village, but what makes the experience so fulfilling is the discovery of how the Shakers thought and lived.
 Their approaches to community, efficiency, and sustainability were ahead of their time, and continue to inspire us today.
-Visit Handcock Shaker Village and discover an extraordinary way of living.
+Visit Handcock Shaker Village and discover an extraordinary way of living, then retreat to our Shaker Suite at our bed and breakfast for a luxurious stay.

-Where a mountain inspired a tale of a whale.
+Where a mountain-inspired a tale of a whale.
 In the summer of 1850, seeking reprieve from the heat and noise from New York City, Herman Melville brought his young family to Pittsfield, Massachusetts, a place he had visited since childhood.
 Flushed with the success of his first books and entranced by his meeting of Nathaniel Hawthorne, Melville impulsively bought a nearby farm, which he named Arrowhead.
 That following winter in his study with the view of Greylock Mountain, Herman Melville wrote his masterpiece Moby-Dick.
+Today, you can visit the Arrowhead Museum and learn all there is to know about Melville and his famous whale.

 Susan B. Anthony Birthplace Museum